‘Vanderpump Rules’ Stassi Schroeder Flashes Massive Engagement Ring From Beau Clark—See The Stunning Photos

 Stassi Schroeder is feeling like a princess—or maybe the Incredible Hulk.
-The Vanderpump Rules star got engaged to her longtime love, Beau Clark on Wednesday, and he popped the question with a massive diamond ring that left her stunned.
-Clark stayed on brand by getting down on one knee to propose to the macabre-obsessed Stassi at the famous Hollywood Forever Cemetery in Los Angeles, as previously shared by The Inquisitr.
+The Vanderpump Rules star got engaged to her longtime love, Beau Clark, on Wednesday, and he popped the question with a massive diamond ring that left her stunned.
+Clark stayed on-brand by getting down on one knee to propose to the macabre-obsessed Stassi at the famous Hollywood Forever Cemetery in Los Angeles, as previously shared by The Inquisitr.

 It didn’t take long for Stassi to share photos from the surprising day with fans on social media.
 In a statement to Bravo’s Lookbook, Stassi gushed about her incredible engagement ring.